NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/knowledge-platform/knowledge-base/White_paper_algoprudence.md

 ---
+type: featured
+summary: >-
+  Introducing Algoprudence: Case-based and decentralized judgements for ethical AI
+layout: article
+author: Algorithm Audit
 title: 'Algoprudence: Jurisprudence for algorithms'
 subtitle: ''
 image: /images/knowledge_base/White-paper_Algoprudence.png
-author: Algorithm Audit
-type: featured
-summary: >-
-  Introducing Algoprudence: Case-based and decentralized judgements for ethical AI
 ---

 At a high-level this article follows the structure of the original [article](/nl/knowledge-platform/knowledge-base/white_paper_algoprudence/) in Dutch *How ‘algoprudence’ can contribute to responsible use of ML-algorithms*